 What is the difference between Custom LASIK at NVISION® and standard LASIK surgery advertised so inexpensively?

 The most important aspect to understand is that LASIK can be performed with various techniques and technologies.
 At NVISION®, the preferred technique by our surgeons is done through all-laser technology.
 The corneal flap is created by a state-of-the-art Femtosecond laser.
 This laser is proven to be significantly safer than the mechanical blade approach that is utilized by other clinics advertising LASIK at a lesser cost.
 In combination with the Femtosecond laser, NVISION® utilizes highly advanced Excimer lasers.
-These lasers emit anti-glare patterns that provide an incredible quality of vision during the day and night.
-In addition, NVISION® surgeons are the leaders in both wavefront-guided and topography-guided treatments in order to increase the chances of patients achieving the best quality of vision possible.
+These lasers emit laser patterns that provide an incredible quality of vision during the day and night.
+NVISION® surgeons are the leaders in both wavefront-guided and topography-guided (CONTOURA) treatments in order to increase the chances of patients achieving the highest chance of 20/20 or better vision, and the best quality of vision possible.

 Is laser vision correction right for me?